rtm516/GeyserMC-wiki/Common-Issues.md

 Commonly, people may have issues with Geyser not showing up in their server list or run into similar issues.
 This page contains a few common issues people may encounter that you might have as well as well as potential fixes for them.

-# Geyser Not Showing Up in Server List
+# Geyser Not Showing Up in Server List/"Unable to connect to world"
 This is a _very_ common occurence and is usually one of a few problems nearly every time.

 ## Loopback Restrictions Not Lifted